filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 ---
 title: "Seal workers"
 description: "The Lotus Worker is a separate application that can be used to offload phases of the sealing process to separate machines or processes.
 This guide explains how to setup one or several Lotus Workers."
 lead: "The Lotus Worker is a separate application that can be used to offload phases of the sealing process to separate machines or processes.
-This guide explains how to setup one or several Lotus Workers."
+This guide explains how to setup one or more lotus workers."
 draft: false
 menu:
     storage-providers: